You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 A cross-purchase agreement allows company shareholders to buy the shares of a co-owner when a triggering event occurs.
 As part of the agreement, each business owner purchases a life insurance policy on the other business partner(s).

-For example, Mike and Arnold co-own a bakery business, called SmoothDough.
-To ensure business continuity and smooth swap of ownership from the departing partner, they enter any cross purchase agreements.
-As a result, each buys a life insurance on the life of the other and pays the premiums out of their own pockets.
+- For example, let's imagine Mike and Arnold co-own a bakery business called SmoothDough.
+To ensure business continuity and a smooth swap of ownership from the departing partner, they enter any cross-purchase agreements.
+This means that each owner buys life insurance on the life of the other and pays the premiums out of their own pocket.
 The beneficiary of Mike’s policy will be Arnold and vice-versa.

 Redemption Agreement

-Continuing with the above example, instead of Mike and Arnold buying a policy on each other, their company, Smooth Dough, purchases a policy on both of them and pays the premiums.
-If an owner dies, retires, or becomes disabled, Smooth Dough will use the proceeds of their life insurance policy to repurchase their stocks for a preset price.
+- Continuing with the above example, instead of Mike and Arnold buying a policy on each other, their company, Smooth Dough, purchases a policy on both of them and pays the premiums.
+If an owner dies, retires, or becomes disabled, Smooth Dough, as the business entity, will use the proceeds of their life insurance policy to repurchase their stocks for a preset price.

 Hybrid Agreement

-A hybrid agreement, sometimes referred to as a wait-and-see agreement, can create certain obligations and rights for both the shareholders and the company.
-For instance, a hybrid agreement can require cross purchase agreements obligations under certain circumstances, like the death of a stakeholder, and redemption obligation for specific events, like the retirement of most business partners.
+A hybrid agreement can create certain obligations and rights for both the shareholders and the company.
+For instance, a hybrid agreement can require cross-purchase agreement obligations under certain circumstances, like the death of a stakeholder, and redemption obligations for specific events, like the retirement of most business partners.

-For example, under a hybrid agreement, Mike and Arnold take out life insurance policies on each other.
-If one of them dies, the other will buy the deceased partner’s stocks at a pre-determined price.
+- For example, under a hybrid agreement, Mike and Arnold take out life insurance policies on each other.
+If one of them dies, the other will buy the deceased partner’s stocks at a pre-determined price based on fair market value.
 However, since not all disrupting events are insurable, Mike and Arnold decide to go with the redemption option for other situations.
 So, when either of them retires, SmoothDough will repurchase their stake in the company at a fixed price.

 Entity Purchase Agreement

-In an entity purchase agreement, the business purchases the shares of a stockholder when she leaves the company.
+In an entity purchase agreement, the business entity itself purchases the shares of a stockholder when they leave the company.
 The remaining business owners then rearrange their stake in the business so that they are equal partners.

 Who needs a buy-sell agreement?

 Any business with more than one owner benefits from having a buy-sell agreement.
-However, a limited corporation and a sole proprietor may also benefit from setting up an effective buy sell agreements.
+However, a limited corporation and a sole proprietor may also benefit from setting up an effective buy-sell agreement.

-The following types of business are likely to need a buy-sell agreement:
+The following types of businesses are likely to need a buy-sell agreement:

 - doctor’s offices